TL;DR — What Determines the Value of a Baltimore Personal Injury Case?

 How do lost wages and loss of earning capacity work?

-Definition: Lost wages compensate for income already missed, while loss of earning capacity addresses future reduction in the ability to earn.
+Short answer: Lost wages compensate for income already missed, while loss of earning capacity addresses a future reduction in the ability to earn.

 Maryland recognizes both straightforward lost-wage claims and more complex earning-capacity claims.
 If a doctor keeps you out of work, you may recover the wages lost during that period.
 If the injury permanently reduces your ability to earn at your prior level, the law may allow compensation for that long-term difference.
 The first claim is usually arithmetic.
 The second often requires expert proof and careful projection.